|

 and

-combined with Spielberg's artistic vision make Duel one of his
+combined with Spielberg's artistic vision, makes Duel one of his

-most impressive films to date.
-It is a very much back-to-basic approach
+most impressive works to date.
+It's a very much back-to-basic approach

-influenced by Hitchcock's deliberate delaying and withholding of
+influenced by Hitchcock's art of delaying and withholding information, Spielberg

-through the very simple as he takes his exceptionally restricted
+through the very simple, using an exceptionally restricted

-result is gripping, extremely energetic and highly effective.
+result is gripping, energetic, and highly effective.
 The fact

-that the entire movie was filmed in 13 days makes it all even more
+that the entire film was shot in just 13 days makes it all the more

-impressive, and underlines not only the undeniable artistic talent of
+impressive, and underlines not only the undeniable talent of

 the young Spielberg, but also his commitment and industriousness.